agilepro/epiconsciousness/docs/Self-Organization/grand-universe.md

 Every perturbation pushes creation in a new direction.
 Plants and animals and thrown together into ad-hoc ecosystems, some of which work, and some don't.
 When they do work, it can be because of novel combinations in ways that never worked before.

 We most not separate ourselves from this.
 We too are part of the universe, and all human creativity is further example of how creation is still going on.
-We fith against diseases and come of with new ways of protecting ourselves.
+We fight against diseases and come of with new ways of protecting ourselves.
 We invent machines which leverage the power of the sun, and do work for us.
-As techonnlogy gets more and more complex, we can expect more and more complex interactions and ecosystems to develop.
+As technology gets more and more complex, we can expect more and more complex interactions and ecosystems to develop.

 ## Where Does it End?